trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 When these checks fail, zStatus will display an error message.
 If you can't get past this step, please call the help desk to report that you have a Hikvision camera that is not being recognized (see below).

 When all is well, zStatus will say Yay!
 Your camera has been validated and is ready for operation.
+Check the log to see what it reported back on.

 If a motion detection feature is not available on your camera and was not exluded by the driver control filter, its status will be set to NA.